 |Extern Training Seminar||Interns provide training seminars and group supervision to externs at least once a semester|

 |Research||Interns are granted 2 hours of research time per week.
 This can be used to work on dissertation, complete scholarly readings, or prepare for clients.|

 In addition to the regularly scheduled indirect service hours listed above, interns also participate in two training retreats (these often include a trip to the beach), two staff retreats (past retreats have included kayaking, ROPES course, exposure to equine therapy), two day long professional development trainings at CAPS, a thorough 3-week orientation process, complete required readings (e.g., CAPS Policies and Procedures manual, Jed Documents, Title IX documents), and complete required trainings (e.g., Safe Zone, HIPPA).
-Interns also provide a formal case presentation to staff to help prepare for job interviews, and provide at least two training seminars for practicum students.
+Interns also provide a formal case presentation to staff to help prepare for job interviews.